 With a wide-open aperture, this lens delivers good center of the frame sharpness (resolution and contrast), especially at the wide end, with, impressively, little change over the entire focal length range.
 Sharpness increases as the aperture is stopped down, though not dramatically.
 With the aperture starting at f/6.3 at the longer focal lengths, the softening effects of diffraction are bumped into before much improvement can be realized from the narrower aperture, isolating the benefits of stopping down to the wide end.

 Image quality typically degrades as the image circle is traversed from the center to the periphery, meaning that corners are seldom rendered as sharply as the center of the frame.
 This lens also performs better than expected in this regard.
 While I don't see corners equaling centers in terms of sharpness, they are not much softer and again, the performance does not vary much over the focal length range.
 The image sharpness benefit of using a narrow aperture is similar in the corners as in the center.

 In addition to our standard lab tests, I like to share some real-world examples.
-The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in DPP using the Standard Picture Style with sharpness set to "1" (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in DPP using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).